 Namibia family holidays

-If you are looking for an intriguing destination that offers exciting wildlife, stunning scenery and wonderfully exhilarating activities look no further than a family holiday to Namibia.
-From the top of the towering sand dunes at Sossusvlei you can watch as the sun turns the magnificent Namib Desert crimson, rose and amber.
+If you are looking for an intriguing destination that offers exciting wildlife, stunning scenery and exhilarating activities, look no further than a family holiday to Namibia.
+From the top of the towering sand dunes at Sossusvlei you can watch the sun turn the magnificent Namib Desert crimson.
 From the rim of the Fish River Canyon you can hike down to the bottom of the second deepest gorge in the world.
 And from the resort town of Swakopmund you can enjoy adrenaline activities or head to the desolate Atlantic Coast to spot eerie ancient shipwrecks.

 All Namibia family holidays should also include a safari through Etosha National Park.
-This vies with the more famous East African parks in terms of world-class game viewing with huge herds of elephant and zebra as well as large populations of lion, leopard and cheetah.
-The rugged landscape of Damaraland is home to black rhino and desert elephant.
-Take a drive through this stunning wilderness, climb Brandberg Mountain or see ancient rock art at Twyfelfontein.
+This is comparable with the more famous East African parks for its world-class game viewing.
+There are huge herds of elephant and zebra as well as large populations of lion, leopard and cheetah.
+Elsewhere, the rugged landscape of Damaraland is home to black rhino and desert elephant.

 Why take the kids?

-- Heading out with your family on the open road through some of the most stunning scenery in the world
+- Heading out with your family on the open road through stunning scenery

 - Searching for the big-five on a self-drive safari in Etosha